infininight/puppet-textmate-bundle/README.markdown

 (It may work for Sublime Edit 2)

 ## Install

-To install, clone this repository and drag the puppet-textmate.tmbundle directory on the TextMate icon.
-The installation will then be automatic.
+You can install this bundle in TextMate by opening the preferences and going to the bundles tab.
+After installation it will be automatically updated for you.

 ## Overview
 ###This bundle directly supports :